Insights Payroll

 1. Using gross salary as the base instead of basic.
 Inflates overtime pool and creates unaffordable liability; or using a figure below basic, which suppresses entitlement.

 3. Treating rest-day work as ordinary overtime.
-Forgetting both the 50% uplift and the substitute rest day.
+Missing the rest-day rule entirely — the employer owes either the 50% uplift or a substitute rest day.

 5. Bundling overtime into gross on the payslip.
 Removes the audit trail and creates dispute ambiguity.